robertdavidgraham/rdpscan/README.md

  - 2019-05-24 - works on Linux and macOS, Windows has a few compilation bugs
  - 2019-05-23 - currently working on macOS within XCode

+ ## Primary use

+ The primary way of using this tool is first using `masscan` to scan for the port, then using tool to probe those ports that are listening.
+An example is:

+    $ masscan 0.0.0.0/0 -p3389 >ips.txt
+    $ rdpscan --file ips.txt > results.txt

+In the `results.txt` file, search for those lines containing the string "VULNERABLE".

 ## Building